Charlton Manor: The Lords of the Manor of Charlton – the Radcliffe years

 Edward Radcliffe (1658 – 1727) inherited Hitchin Priory late in his life, along with substantial sums in stock in the South Sea and East India companies, in addition to the stake in the Levant Company trade.
 On Edward's death in 1727 his son Ralph Radcliffe inherited.
 Ralph proceeded to use the profits from the Levant business to enhance the Hitchin Priory estate.
 On his death in 1739 Ralph passed the estate, the manor and the Lordship to his nephew John.

 John Radcliffe (1738 – 1783) was an Eton College educated politician who sat in the British House of Commons from 1768 to 1783.
 He successfully held the seat as MP for St Albans from 1768 until his death.

 Frederick Peter Delmé-Radcliffe (1804 – 1875) was a former captain in the Grenadier Guards.
 He was Master of the Hertfordshire Hounds and wrote a well-known book about fox hunting published in 1839 titled The Noble Science: A Few General ideas on Fox Hunting.
 On Frederick's death in 1875, he passed his estates to his son Hubert Delmé-Radcliffe (1839 – 1878).
-On Hubert's death, Francis Augustus John Delmé-Radcliffe JP nherited Hitchin Priory and the Lordship of the Manor of Charlton.
+On Hubert's death, Francis Augustus John Delmé-Radcliffe JP inherited Hitchin Priory and the Lordship of the Manor of Charlton.
 He was a retired commander (or commodore) in the Royal Navy.
 On his death in 1916 Hitchin Priory and the Lordship of the Manor of Charlton passed to his nephew Ralph.

 Sir Ralph Hubert John Delmé-Radcliffe (1877 – 1963), educated at Eton, was the son of Reverend Arthur Delmé-Radcliffe and his wife Beatrice daughter of F. Dudley Ryder and granddaughter of Dudley Ryder, 1st Earl of Harrowby.
 Sir Ralph was a clerk in the House of Commons of the United Kingdom and was a captain in the 12th Battery of the London Regiment.
 Sir Ralph was recorded as the Lord of Manor in the Manorial Documents Register in 1925.
 On his death in 1963, Hitchin Priory, Charlton Manor and the Lordship of Charlton Manor passed to his daughter Anne Melicent Delmé-Radcliffe (b 1941).